oscar-bender-stone/honors-thesis/source/3_information_systems.typ

 ]

 #theorem[
-  The discrete information system cannot represent $Info$.
-However, $Info$ can represent Info onitself and therefore induces an idempotent operator.
+  - The discrete information system cannot represent $cal(H)$.
+  - $cal(H)$ can represent any extension of this structure and therefore induces an idempotent operator.
 ]

-- Show that a formal system provides a proof system that is a way to _optimize_ the search space of information systems.
+TODO: Show that a formal system provides a proof system that is a way to _optimize_ the search space of information systems.

 == Universality